-The Excel Online connector allows data to be imported from a Excel Online spreadsheet into your Squirrel project at runtime.
+The Excel Online connector allows data to be imported from an Excel Online spreadsheet into your Squirrel project at runtime.
 It also gives options for filtering and refreshing that data.

-Add a Excel Online connector to your project by opening the CONNECTIONS drawer in the object browser, select Excel Online from the dropdown box and click the plus button:
+Add an Excel Online connector to your project by opening the CONNECTIONS drawer in the object browser, select Excel Online from the dropdown box and click the plus button: